Workplace Advisory & Compliance

 This briefing forms part of the Workplace Advisory & Compliance stream in the AWS Information Centre.
 It focuses on practical, employer-facing guidance — not legal advice — and is written for HR, safety, risk and executive readers responsible for managing workplace issues.

-Categories of termination risk: performance, conduct, redundancy, other
+Categories of termination risk: identifying the matter accurately

 Different categories of termination carry different risk profiles and require different processes.
-The first step is identifying the category accurately.
+Performance, conduct, redundancy, ill-health and other categories each have their own evidence expectations, response opportunities and decision logic.
+The first discipline is to identify the category accurately at the start.

-Mischaracterising the category — treating a performance matter as conduct, or a redundancy as a performance issue — is a common source of dispute.
-Time spent at the start to identify the category correctly is rarely wasted.
+Mischaracterising the category — treating a performance matter as conduct, or a redundancy as a performance issue — is a recurring source of dispute.
+Time spent at the start to identify the category correctly, and to revisit that characterisation if new information emerges, is rarely wasted.

 Considering alternatives before final decisions

-Alternatives should be considered genuinely and recorded.
-Where alternatives are not available, the reasoning for that conclusion should be documented.
+Alternatives — modified duties, support arrangements, redeployment, performance improvement plans, alternative roles — should be considered genuinely and the consideration recorded.
+Where alternatives are not available, the reasoning for that conclusion should be documented with the same care as the decision itself.

-The decision record should be capable of being explained to the employee and to any later reviewer without supplementary material.
+The decision record should capture the final decision, the material considered and the reasoning.
+It should be capable of being explained to the employee and to any later reviewer without supplementary material.
 Where reasoning depends on context that lives elsewhere, that context should be incorporated rather than referenced.

-Late-stage errors — entitlement miscalculations, missed communications, system access not removed — are disproportionately damaging because they often arise after the matter has been considered closed.
-A defined process closes the gap.
+Late-stage errors — entitlement miscalculations, missed final payments, system access not removed, references handled inconsistently — are disproportionately damaging because they often arise after the matter has been considered closed.
+A defined process across HR, payroll, IT and the line manager closes the gap and protects both the organisation and the departing employee.

 Frequently asked questions